aaron5670/raycast-contentful-extension/README.md

 ## Usage

 1. Open Raycast
-2. Type "Search Contentful Entries" to launch the command
+2. Type "Contentful Entries Search" to launch the command
 3. Start typing to search across all configured spaces
+4. Use the dropdown to filter by content type (optional)
-4. Results appear in real-time (minimum 2 characters)
+5. Results appear in real-time (minimum 2 characters)

 ### Actions